 I understand that this type of concept raises alarms over privacy.
 I think a fair number of aircraft will be developed in the future to monitor populations from above.
 I like the idea of passive, quiet, and smooth flying drones being used to improve the safety of remote populations, to protect the environment, and to reduce illegal activities.
 Of course, there are some ethical, technical, and political questions that must be dealt with, but my objective is to provide a vision of things to come and open the discussion.

-I would like to thank Martin Rico for creating the images of the Mobula concept.
+The Mobula concept was imagined in September 2018 by Charles Bombardier and the images were created by Martin Rico.
 Martin studied design at the University of Buenos Aires and now works as an Industrial Designer for the ICAO Next Generation of Aviation Professionals initiative.